JairParra/Dating_Rental_Database_Project/scripts/p2_deliverables/README.txt

 ## resultRetrieve.txt

 - This file contains some interesting queries, table updates and deletion, as well as views creations on our database tables along with their descriptions, and the code.

+## table_insertions_script.py

+- This is the auxiliar creation script to generate most of the data.

+NOTE: We also attached all the actual SQL and Python files if you want to check.

+GROUP INFORMATION:

+Group88
+Hair Albeiro Parra Barrera
+Zijin Nie
+Hehuiming Cheng
+Jifeng Wang